Chromos-Def/my-youtube-dl-scripts/README.md

 By looking at the batch scripts it is self explainitory on which one to use for your needs

 - First you will copy the url to what you want to convert.
-- Second just double click one of the scripts betlow depending upon your needs.
+- Second just double click one of the scripts below depending upon your needs.
 - **1-Convert-To-AUDIO.bat** will convert to the highest quality available in .mp3 format.
 - **1-Convert-To-VIDEO.bat** will convert to the highest quality available in .mkv format.